patchamama/prototype-fast-dev-nodeJS-API/README.md

 - `loginController.js`: This file houses controller functions responsible for user authentication and login processes.
 It handles user login requests, verifies user credentials, and issues authentication tokens when users successfully log in.

-These controllers collectively manage different aspects of our application, ensuring that user-related actions, blog post operations, and authentication processes are handled efficiently and in accordance with our business logic.
+These controllers collectively manage different aspects of our application, ensuring that user-related actions, blog post operations, and authentication processes are handled efficiently and by our business logic.

 If you'd like to contribute or make enhancements to any of these controllers, please ensure that your changes align with the application's business logic and follow best practices for structuring controller functions.